gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/funnel-discovery.rst

 It's also available as a `full Jupyter notebook
 <https://github.com/objectiv/objectiv-analytics/blob/main/notebooks/funnel-discovery.ipynb>`_
-to run on your own data (see how to :doc:`get started in your notebook <../get-started-in-your-notebook>`), or you can instead `run the Demo </docs/home/try-the-demo/>`_ to quickly try it out.
-The dataset used here is the same as in the Demo.
+to run on your own data (see how to :doc:`get started in your notebook <../get-started-in-your-notebook>`), or you can instead `run Objectiv Go </docs/home/go/>`__ to try it out.
+The dataset used here is the same as in Go.

 In classical funnel analysis you predefine the steps, and then you analyze the differences for user attributes or behavior in each step.